dsc-courses/dsc80-2026-su/syllabus.md

 To get help on assignments and concepts, course staff will be hosting several office hours per week.
 All office hours will be held remotely on Zoom.
 We encourage you to attend and work on assignments there.
 See the
 [Calendar](../calendar) tab of the course website for the schedule.

+{: .warning}
+You should be prepared for a heavy workload in this class.
+According to SET responses, students spend an average of 10 hours per week on this course outside of scheduled course meetings in the regular academic year.
+In the summer session, which moves twice as fast, this means you should expect to spent an average of **20 hours** per week working on assignments outside of class.
+We recognize that this is a huge amount of time, especially if you have other obligations.
+We want to be upfront about this so you can get a realistic view of what the next five weeks will require of you.
+Additionally, since there are assignments due four times per week, you will need to work consistently throughout the week.
+We recommend scheduling several hours each afternoon to work on assignments for this class.

 ---